sammyovia/moviesapi/README.md

-# Movie API and User API Documentation
+# Implementing a Movies RESTFUL API and User API Documentation

 This documentation provides an overview of the Movie API and User API, built using Node.js and Express.